 Not for: Anyone in the US.
 Unless you have a friend outside the US that can get you one, retailers are not selling the RunCam 3 in the USA.

 Mounts well on: Pretty much anything.
 However, the sizing is a bit different than a Session, so be sure to purchase the right mount.

 Super budget action cameras: may be a good deal, but buyer beware

 Browse around Amazon, Banggood, and GearBest for a while and you will spot a ton of cheap action cameras from unfamiliar companies.
-While they may look like a stellar deal for a GoPro Hero lookalike, tread with caution.
+While they may look like a stellar deal for a GoPro Hero lookalike, proceed with caution.
 Our research gives us a mixed bag of positive and negative reviews.

 We have personally not used any of these cameras.
 If you do decide to go with one of these budget cameras, be sure to do your research.
 Watch videos to check the quality, read some of the positive and negative reviews, and check RC Groups for additional feedback.

 As always, you get what you pay for.
 Don’t expect the same performance as a $100+ action camera in the $30-50 price range these cameras run in.
 Additionally, we have heard that many of these GoPro clones do not fit perfectly in GoPro style FPV mounts.
 Be prepared to 3D print your own or customize your mount accordingly.